Buct0r/BuctorsFoods/README.md

 Click this [link](https://steamcommunity.com/sharedfiles/filedetails/?id=3461991101) to visit the page

 ## Manual installation
 Head to the release tab here on github and download the zip file.
-Extract it and copt the whole folder.
-Head to:
+Extract it, copy it and head to:
 ```
-C:\Users\YOURUSER\Zomboid
+C:\Users\YOURUSER\Zomboid\mods
 ```
-and navigate to your mods folder.
-Once you are inside of it, paste the folder you prevously extracted and copied.
+and paste it inside.

 # How to enable the mod in-game
 Once opened, head to the mods section of the main menu.\